 General notes: For up-to-date culture and events in Seoul, try checking Chincha?!
 They also have a nice offbeat ‘Explore Korea’ section.
 I also highly recommend doing a temple stay (Haeinsa would be my first choice, but there are options even within the city).
 Gyeongbokgung palace, the Bukchon Hanok village area and the Seoul Museum of Art are also worth looking at.
 Within the region, you can fly very cheaply on Jeju Air and Eastar Jet.

-This list owes a heavy debt to Katie's guide.
-I usually rent a little Air BnB apartment in Hongdae, and am quite lazy, so as you can see there's a heavy bias to that university area; no encyclopaedic aspirations here, I'm afraid.
+This list owes a heavy debt to Katie’s guide.
+I usually rent an Air BnB apartment in Hongdae, and am quite lazy, so as you can see there’s a heavy bias to that university area; no encyclopaedic aspirations here.